Beginner

 Step 5: Common pitfalls and fixes

-• Fix: disable privacy mode (and re-add the bot) or grant admin.
+• Disable privacy mode and re-add the bot, or grant admin rights for the expected behavior.

 Most common OpenClaw-side causes: